ruby/prism/docs/serialization.md

 Scopes are ordered from the outermost scope to the innermost one.

-Each scope is layed out as follows:
+Each scope is laid out as follows:

 | # bytes | field                      |
 | ------- | -------------------------- |
 | `4`     | the number of locals       |
 | ...     | the locals                 |

-Each local is layed out as follows:
+Each local is laid out as follows:

 | # bytes | field                      |
 | ------- | -------------------------- |